 Table of Contents

-We heard that coffee causes headache, but does coffee actually relieve you from a headache?
+We heard that coffee causes headaches, but does coffee actually relieve you from a headache?
 We’ve all had headaches and nothing slows us down like a good old punch in your face.
 You know what kind of headaches I’m referring to.
 Headaches are terrible to make you feel the pounding in your head every time your heartbeats.

 What’s your drug of choice when it comes to headache?